1880-1909

 In his study on the Potchefstroom community, Paul Cheifitz succinctly captures the fluidity of the Jewish immigrants and their communities on page 12: “It was clear that the new immigrants had no fixed ties and could move on to other towns or cities where they saw better prospects without complications.
 Having left their homes in Europe and travelled vast distances to reach South Africa, travelling within the country did not seem as complicated.
 When first arriving in or moving to new towns immigrants tended to gravitate towards their co-religionists who could advise them on whatever opportunities existed and new customs that had to be learnt.
 This type of mutual assistance, which had been drawn from their religious education in their places of origin, would later play an integral role in communal development.”

 Vryburg hotelier, Morris Reuben Silverman is a great example.
 Hailing from Vilnus, Morris applied for citizenship in 1910 at the age of 41 from Kuruman, where he owned the Kuruman Hotel.
 Morris, who was born in 1869, left Lithuania in 1886 and after seven years in England he made his way to the Transvaal where he spent six years.
 He then made his way to Woodstock in Cape Town and after a year he migrated to Vryburg in 1900.
 After two years in Vryburg, he made his way to Middleburg in the Transvaal in 1902, and by 1903 he was in Joburg for twelve months and then returned to Vryburg for a year.
 In 1906 he again returned to the Transvaal, spending two years in Pietersburg and a year in Randfontein.
 In 1910 he made his way to Kuruman.
-His application form makes for whirling reading.
+His naturalization application form available in the Cape Archives makes for whirling reading.
+[CO, VOLUME_NO 8690, SYSTEM 01, REFERENCE 22, PART 1]

 Paul Cheifitz (p.
 17) notes: “Unattached, they were able to move around quite freely and if they did not see a future in one place they could easily move on to the next.
 We find mention of store clerks and assistants in a number of businesses who appear in no other records and it can be concluded these men stayed only a few months or weeks before moving on to another town.”